Key Takeaways

 The Impact of Probiotics and Supplements

 Probiotics, or beneficial bacteria, can help restore gut health after substance use.
 Some probiotic strains, such as Lactobacillus and Bifidobacterium, have been shown to reduce stress, anxiety, and inflammation.
+Other helpful supplements include:- Omega-3 fatty acids, which reduce inflammation and support brain function.

 - Glutamine, an amino acid that helps heal the gut lining.